hinduhome

 Ancestor Reverence/Worship

-Every human being is born with three types of debts to be repaid, namely:
+Every human being is born with following three types of debts repaid with prayers,rituals, festivals:

 Pithru rituals are not for pithrus, but for our satisfaction or mental peace.
 We have to thank them or pay respects to them as we owe our ancestors.
 So, it is called "Pithru kadan"(The Debt to Departed Ancestors).